backand/docs/source/includes/_backand_features.md

  after multiple uses, so we need to create one more task to perform cleanup after the deployment has completed:

 ## Realtime Database Communications
-> Script includes need to also contain the socket.io library.
+> To begin, you'll need to include the socket.io library.
 This can be obtained from their CDN, or using a package manager like NPM or bower

 ```html
 <!-- Backand Socket Client -->